-Man, 60, with memory loss reported missing in Maywood - NewsBreak
+Man, 60, With Memory Loss Reported Missing in Maywood - NewsBreak

-A 60-year-old man who suffers from undiagnosed memory loss and diabetes was reported missing in Maywood Monday.
+MAYWOOD (CNS) - A 60-year-old man who suffers from undiagnosed memory loss and diabetes was reported missing in Maywood today.

 Roberto Alcocervalades was last seen about 8 a.m. in the 6000 block of Mayflower Avenue, said Los Angeles County Sheriff's Department Deputy Eva Jimenez.